 Also of interest is that Wellesley has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.62% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Wellesley telecommute to their jobs.
+Overall, about 16.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because there are quite a few people attending college in Wellesley, it is thought of as a college town.
 To the benefit of the many students in the area, Wellesley provides a number of services, amenities and opportunities geared towards their needs and activities.

-Wellesley is a somewhat ethnically-diverse town.
+Wellesley is a very ethnically-diverse town.
 The people who call Wellesley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wellesley residents report their race to be White, followed by Asian.
-Important ancestries of people in Wellesley include English, Italian, German, and Polish.
+Important ancestries of people in Wellesley include Irish, English, Italian, German, and Scottish.

 The most common language spoken in Wellesley is English.
 Other important languages spoken here include Chinese and Spanish.